farhatamannaislam/TravelWithFun/README.md

 <img alt="Signed User Navigation" src="readmefiles/images/signedupnav.png">

-* Header: Header is under navigation bar and in the middle of the page.
+* Header & About Text: Header is under navigation bar and in the middle of the page.
 It is called "Travel with Fun!!"
+It is accompanied with an attractive about text.

 <img alt="Header" src="readmefiles/images/header.png">